devassistant/devassistant/docs/developer_documentation/run_sections_reference.rst

 Some examples follow::

    run:
-   # now we're inherently in execution section
+   # now we're inherently in an execution section
    - if $(ls /foo):
-     # now we're also in execution section, e.g. the below sequence is executed
+     # now we're also in an execution section, e.g. the below sequence is executed
      - foo:
          # the input passed to "foo" command runner is inherently a literal input, e.g. not executed
          # this means foo command runner will get a mapping with two key-value pairs as input, e.g.: